Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Is Melatonin Safe?

-Unlike most over-the-counter (OTC) products that come from plants, vitamins, and minerals, this one is a hormone that is produced naturally by the body and is linked to the circadian rhythm.
-Despite being considered a relatively safe supplement, OTC use of melatonin has been banned1 in Japan, Australia, the U.K., the European Union, and Canada.
-In these countries, the only way to take this hormone is as a prescription — but, why?
+However, OTC use of melatonin has been banned2 in Japan, Australia, the U.K., the European Union, and Canada.
+In these countries, the only way to take this hormone is as a prescription — but why?

-Investigations2 into OTC products have discovered that because melatonin is not regulated (like a prescription medication is), melatonin supplements may contain doses that vary anywhere from -83 percent up to +478 percent of what is labeled on the bottle.
-Additionally, some melatonin products also tested positive for serotonin, a neurotransmitter and controlled substance used to treat many neurological disorders.2
+Investigations3 into OTC products have discovered that because melatonin is not regulated (like a prescription medication is), melatonin supplements may contain doses that vary anywhere from -83 percent up to +478 percent of what is labeled on the bottle.

 Need help?
 Check out our guide on the Best Melatonin Supplements.